In partnership with Cariuma.

 Taking A Walk On The Sustainable Side

 Choosing just one style to try was a process in and of itself.
 Cariuma currently offers five styles (OCA Low, OCA High, IBI, IBI High, and CATIBA Pro) ranging from high to low tops, skate-inspired to classic, and canvas to leather, so I had an abundance of options to choose from when browsing their site.
-I went with the brand’s “classic cool” OCA Low in Snow White, a collaboration with Pantone (the “global authority for color communication and inspiration”) designed to be worn for just about any occasion.
+I went with the brand’s “classic cool” OCA Low in Snow White, a collaboration with Pantone (the “global authority for colour communication and inspiration”) designed to be worn for just about any occasion.
 Their functionality deemed them essential, their sustainable production checked the box for quality, and their timeless style earned them top marks for versatility -- the perfect fit for my aspirational capsule wardrobe.

 I was stunned at how quickly my new shoes arrived and amazed at their thoughtful packaging (why do most other brands ship a shoebox within another box?!).
 My OCA Lows have been comfortable since the moment I stepped foot in them and required no blistering or breaking in.
 I’ve found them useful just about everyday, whether it be wearing them to walk the dog, run errands, or meet friends for happy hour.
 They look and feel how I’ve always wished everyday sneakers would, and it feels great knowing I’m supporting a brand that’s committed to supporting me and the environment.

 It’s no wonder every outlet sings their praises, Pantone has launched two collaborations with them, and they regularly amass waitlists that range into the thousands.
 Buying a pair of Cariuma sneakers is much bigger than making a fashion statement -- it’s an investment in a brighter future and a brand that’s leading the charge in sustainable fashion.
-Where Cariuma leads, I will follow -- wearing my new favorite sneakers, of course.
+Where Cariuma leads, I will follow -- wearing my new favourite sneakers, of course.

 5 More Things To Love About The Brand: